-There are many ways for accountable care organizations to manage the health of the populations they are responsible for, but health analytics has to be at the center of ACOs' efforts, according to presenters at
+There are many ways for accountable care organizations to manage the health of the populations they are responsible for, but health analytics has to be at the center of ACOs' efforts, according to presenters at a webinar.

 Most health care workers assume that ACOs are synonymous with health information exchange (HIE).
 But this doesn't necessarily need to be the case, said John Houghton, M.D., chief medical information officer at Covisint, in his presentation for ACOs in the Real World, hosted by the eHealth Initiative.

 More on ACO and analytics news